LamininSolutions/mfsql-connector/source/procedures/spMFClassTableStats.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-12-10  LC         add new parameter to allow for a quick run without table audit 2020-09-04  LC         rebase MFObjectTotal to include checkedout 2020-08-22  LC         Update code for new deleted column
+2021-03-11  LC         Add column to report on number of templates 2021-03-11  LC         fix calculation of deleted objects 2021-03-02  LC         Add column to report on records without required workflow 2021-03-02  LC         Add column to report on Checked out objects 2020-12-10  LC         add new parameter to allow for a quick run without table audit 2020-09-04  LC         rebase MFObjectTotal to include checkedout 2020-08-22  LC         Update code for new deleted column